nmlgc/ReC98/CONTRIBUTING.md

 1) different encodings of identical x86 instructions within code segments
 2) padding with `00` bytes at the end of the file.

+These cases should gradually be removed as development goes along, though.

 ## Taste issues

 * Use tabs for indentation.